vippsas/vipps-ecom-api/vipps-ecom-api.md

 To request these scopes add the scopes to the initial call to [`POST:​/ecomm​/v2​/payments`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/initiatePaymentV3UsingPOST)

 The user is presented with a consents card that must be accepted before approving the payment in the Vipps app.
-The following screen shows an example of a consent card:
+The following screens shows an examples of a consent cards for Android(left) and iOS(right):

 ![Consent card](images/share-user-info.png)